 Here is a list of the easiest languages to learn for English speakers:

 Surprised?
 So are we!
-Norwegian is deemed as the easiest language to learn for English speakers since it is one of the languages that belong to the popular Latin languages as well as the Germanic languages which English is a part of.
+Norwegian is deemed as the easiest language to learn for English speakers since it is one of the languages that belong to the popular Latin languages as well as the Germanic languages which English happens to be a part of that group.
 Therefore having numerous similarities, including words such as velkomen (welcome), and sommer (summer).
 This also means that other languages that belong to the Germanic languages such as Danish, Swedish, and Dutch, are also considered to be as easy to learn.

 Spanish is considered to be another easy language to learn for English speakers because of its Latin roots.
 Spelling and pronunciation of Spanish words are considered to be very easy, while grammar is fairly easy.
 Many Spanish and English words also sound similar because of their shared Latin origins such as delisioso (delicious), aktriz (actress), and temperatura (temperature), to name a few.